rkanter/Open-iTerm-or-Terminal-Here.../README.md

 ./generate.sh [iterm|terminal]
 ````

-2. Drag the app to your finder Toolbar, like this:
+2. Right click a blank area of the Finder toolbar, select "Customize Toolbar",
+drag the app into the toolbar area where you want it, and click "Done".
-TODO: image(s) or animated gif
+TODO: animated gif